react-bootstrap-table/react-bootstrap-table2/docs/pagination-props.md

 A quick way to specify the title on the last page button.

 ## pagination.hideSizePerPage - [Bool]
-You can hide it :)
+You can hide the size per page dropdown.

 ## pagination.hidePageListOnlyOnePage - [Bool]
 You can hide the pagination when there's only one page in table.
 Default is `false`.

+## pagination.showTotal - [Bool]
+Default is `false`, if enable will display a text to indicate the row range of current page.

 ## pagination.onPageChange - [Function]
 Accept a callback function and will be called when page changed.
 This callback function get below arguments: